-According to Dar al-Hadad, Moses' book is the Imam and leader of the Quran, and the Quran is its Arabic translation and confirmation, and the Children of Israel are its witnesses.
+According to Dar al-Hadad, Moses' book is the Imam and leader of the Quran, and the Ouran is its Arabic translation and confirmation, and the Children of Israel are its witnesses.
 He cites Baydawi's commentary on verse 12 of Surah Al-Ahqaf and verse 17 of Surah Hud as evidence for his claim.
-Furthermore, regarding the Quranic verse, "And a witness from the Children of Israel testified," a witness from the Children of Israel recited the scriptures to the Prophet, and that the Ouran is derived from the scriptures.
-Referring to a Christian named Waragah ibn Nawfal, Dar al-Hadad states that Waraqah was a translator of the Torah and the Gospel into Arabic.
-He was the one who invited the Prophet to the monotheism of the scriptures, confirmed the revelation to him, and accompanied him in his Quranic call.
-This same Waraqah dispelled the Prophet's doubts and anxieties whenever he was uncertain, bringing peace of mind to the Prophet, Dar al-Hadad, citing al-Baydawi's (1998) commentary, states that, "The book to which Muhammad believed and to which he called is the collection of all revealed books, which is the sacred scripture of the People of the Book (p.
+(Dar al-Hadad, n.d., p.
+181) Also, regarding the Quranic verse "And a witness from the Children of Israel testified."
+It states that a witness from the Children of Israel recited the scriptures to the Prophet, and that the Ouran is derived from the scriptures (ibid., p.
+182).
+Referring to Waraqah ibn Nawfal, a Christian, Dar al-Hadad states that Waraqah was a translator of the Torah and the Gospel into Arabic.
+He is the one who invited the Prophet to the monotheism of the scriptures, confirmed the revelation to him, and accompanied him in his Quranic call.
+This same Waraqah dispelled the Prophet's doubts and anxieties whenever he was uncertain, bringing peace of mind to the Prophet (Dar al-Hadad, al-Quran wa-l-Kitab, Atwar al-Da'wa al-Qur'aniyya, pp. 533-540).
+Dar al-Hadad cites al-Baydawi's commentary and says: The book to which Muhammad believed and to which he called is the collection of all revealed books, which is the sacred scripture of the People of the Book (ibid., p.
 183).
-Again citing al-Baydawi's commentary, he notes that the meaning of following their guidance (the People of the Book) is that they agreed upon concerning monotheism and the principles of religion.
-In his explanations regarding the sources of the Quran, Dar al-Hadad refers to al-Baydawi's (1998) commentary, which interprets the phrase "من لقائه" in the verse "And indeed, We gave Moses the Scripture, so do not be in doubt about meeting Him," as signifying the act of visiting Moses or relating to "Al-Katab" (the Book).
-He cites the verses regarding the Prophets (24-25): "This is a reminder for those who are with me and a reminder for those before me."
-In this context, "Those who are with me" refers to the Ummah of the Prophet, while "Those before me" pertains to earlier communities.
-The author emphasizes that these "earlier communities" serve as a reference whose guidance must be followed, and this guidance is embodied in the Holy Book.
-Therefore, Muhammad is undoubtedly connected to the Book of Moses through the Imams (leaders) of the Jews.
+Again citing al-Baydawi's commentary, he says: The meaning of following their guidance (the People of the Book) is that which they agreed upon concerning monotheism and the principles of religion.
+In his explanations regarding the sources of the Quran, Dar al-Hadad refers to al-Baydawi's commentary, in which the phrase "من أقائه" in the verse "And indeed, We gave Moses the Scripture, so do not be."
+"In doubt about meeting Him." has taken it as the meaning of visiting Moses or "Al-Katab".
+He says in the prophets 24-25 "This is a reminder of those who are with me and a reminder of those before me." that ellipse in it "Those who are with me." means the Ummah of the Prophet and "Those before me."
+He [the author] takes the "earlier communities" as a reference, whose guidance must be followed, and this guidance is the Holy Book.
+Therefore, Muhammad is undoubtedly connected to the Book of Moses through the Imams (leaders) of the Jews! (ibid.).

 According to Dar al-Hadad, "al-Kitab" is the same as "al-Kitab al-Imam," also in clear Arabic.
 The Quran itself repeatedly refers to the existence of sources for itself, connecting itself to these sources in various ways, and in times of difficulty, presenting these sources as evidence of its truthfulness.
-Furthermore, from beginning to end, the Quran sees itself as connected to al-Kitab, to the point of identifying itself as the Arabic text of al-Kitab.
-Dar al-Hadad, in explaining the linguistic connections of the words in the verses and by refering to the Tafsir al-Baydawi, identifies the Quran as the Arabic al-Kitab.
+Furthermore, from beginning to end, the Quran sees itself as connected to al-Kitab, to the point of identifying itself as the Arabic text of al-Kitab. (ibid., p.
+187) Dar al-Hadad, in explaining the linguistic connections of the words in the verses he cites to identify the Quran as the Arabic al-Kitab, also refers to the Tafsir al-Baydawi.

-3-6.
-The Existence of the Terms associated with the People of the Book in the Quran
+7-9 The Existence of Words and Terms of the People of the Book in the Ouran